carolagirolami/IBMCOS-ingestion-api/README.md

 ![Architecture Diagram](images/flow.png)

-1.The external application invokes REST apis
+1. The external application invokes REST apis
-2.In case of upload request the INGESTION application invoke the hl7parser cloud function to validate and extract metadata from HL7 documents
+2. In case of upload request the INGESTION application invoke the hl7parser cloud function to validate and extract metadata from HL7 documents
-3.The application access the Cloud Object Storage instance to store valid documents, get document metadata, content and search by key.
+3. The application access the Cloud Object Storage instance to store valid documents, get document metadata, content and search by key.
-4.To search by metadata the sqlcloud function is invoked.
+4. To search by metadata the sqlcloud function is invoked.
-5.The sqlcloudfunction runs sql statements using the SQL Query service.
+5. The sqlcloudfunction runs sql statements using the SQL Query service.

 # Steps